GodWasaProgrammer/Bulk-Thumbnail-Creator/README.md

 ### Core Technical Concepts/Inspiration

-- This is for the people that want awesome thumbnails but dont know how to.
+- This is for people that want awesome thumbnails but dont know how to.
 - This Piece of Software will allow you to create thumbnails as easy as breathing.
 - Includes the markets best ffmpeg Wrapper - Mine!